 How is a champagne toast served?
 If a champagne toast is part of your reception, you must provide glassware for everyone who is to have a glass of bubbly.
 The glasses must be placed with your table setting, and CEB bartenders will fill each glass at the table during dinner.
 No corks are to be popped outside of the bar area.

 What if I bring my own kegs?
 If you bring kegs, you will want to rent our taps.
-We use a jockey box For a $30 fee, we will tap your kegs and pour cold beer all night.
+We use jockey boxes built for cooling a continuous flow of beer through 150 ft. of stainless-steel coils bathed in ice water.
+This is the preferred beer service method employed at beer tastings and festivals across the country.
+For a $30 fee per line, we will tap your kegs and pour cold beer all night.
 DO NOT bring your kegs in ice.
 It makes a mess, and is not necessary.

 How does the milk parlor bar work?
 For an additional charge, a secondary bar may be set up in the milk parlor area of the Canyon Run barn, or elsewhere during your event.
 These bars will be subject to menu limitations in order to expedite service.
 Please expect to serve no more than 2 batched cocktails, 2 types of beer, 2 wines, and non-alcoholic drinks at these bars.